Laurie Rozakis: Personal life

 Rozakis is married to former comic book writer and editor Bob Rozakis, with whom she has collaborated on a few comic book stories, as well as The Complete Idiot's Guide to Office Politics They have two children, son Charles "Chuck", who wrote his Princeton University thesis on the business viability of webcomics, and daughter Samantha "Sammi".

+In 1973, Laurie and Bob Rozakis drove the DC Comicmobile, a van which sold comic books "like the ice cream man did".

 Honors and awards

 Rozakis has received a number of noteworthy awards including being named the Town of Oyster Bay "Woman of Distinction" in the Arts (2008).
 She won The State University of New York Chancellor's Award for Excellence in Teaching in 1994 and number of fellowships, including several Joint Labor/Management Committee Individual Development Awards, a Porter Fellowship, a Farmingdale College Foundation Faculty Merit Award, and an Empire State Challenger Fellowship.
 Her career and life are profiled in the reference books Contemporary Authors and Something About the Author.